-Getting a loan has to happen from time to time, and investing your money wisely is always great.
+Getting a loan has to happen occasionally and investing your money wisely is always great.
 The goal is to pay as little interest as possible when paying on debt and to earn as much interest as possible on investments.
 That can sometimes be difficult, but here are a few tips that might help.

 When Paying on a Debt

 When paying off your debts, you want to “strategize” as much as possible.
-Pay a little extra each time you make a payment or make payments when you are not required to do so.
+Pay a little extra each time you make a payment or when you are not required to do so.
 In other words, pay more than just the minimum when possible.
-This reduces the amount of principle, helps to avoid capitalization, and will reduce the amount of interest being paid as a result.
+This reduces the amount of principle, helps to avoid capitalization, and will reduce the amount of interest being paid.

 Some lending institutions will bump a rate in your favor if you place your checking and savings accounts with them.
 They may also bump a rate in your favor if you enroll in direct deposit and Auto Pay programs.
 Ask your lending institutions if they have such programs or find an institution that does.
 You might be able to refinance your debt with the new institution.